 Type II diabetes – Cells build up a resistance to insulin (known as insulin resistance) and despite the pancreas producing enough insulin, it is unable to unlock the cells as efficiently.

-Insulin is a hormone produced by the pancreatic islet cells.
-When a cat eats, food is broken down into organic compounds in the small intestine, one of which is glucose.
-Glucose is taken up by the cells for energy, growth, and repair.
+Pancreatic islet cells produce the hormone insulin.
+Food is broken down into organic compounds in the small intestine, one of which is glucose, which is taken up by the cells for energy, growth, and repair.
 As glucose enters the bloodstream, the pancreas matches it with the correct amount of insulin.
-Insulin is required to enable glucose to enter the cells, acting as a key to unlock it.
+Insulin acts as a key, unlocking cells which enables glucose to enter them.
 When insulin arrives at the cell, it stimulates the cell to activate glucose transporters, pulling the glucose through the wall of the cell.
-When the cells don’t have enough glucose either because there isn’t enough insulin or the body resists it, they lack the energy required to enable the cat’s body to work properly.
+The body can’t function properly if the cells don’t have enough glucose due to decreased insulin or increased resistance to it because it lacks the energy from the glucose.

 What is the normal blood sugar level in cats?